 The multi-role server architecture that was introduced with Exchange Server 2007, and then continued with Exchange 2010, has been consolidated in Exchange Server 2013.

-Exchange 2013 has just two server roles that can be installed:
+Exchange 2013 has three server roles that can be installed:

 - Client Access server

 - Edge Transport server (from SP1 or later)